 It seems that magic and science simply don't go well together, so that as one grows stronger, the other fades.
 Thus, the further humanity progresses in either science or civilization, the weaker magic becomes.
 In some cases, magic may even die outright.

-- In To Aru Majutsu no Index, the power of magic and the various churches built around them have largely declined, leading to a balance of power that is roughly even between that of the Science and Magic sides.
+- In A Certain Magical Index, the power of magic and the various churches built around them have largely declined, leading to a balance of power that is roughly even between that of the Science and Magic sides.
 While science continues to grow, magic largely stays the same.
 Quite interesting when one considers magic came into existence as an attempt to replicate rare but naturally-occuring Psychic Powers in ordinary people, an alternative everyone could use.
 The balance started unraveling when science discovered how to create espers through artificial means (the Power Development Program shown in the series).

 - In DC Comics, Doctor Thirteen is a paranormal investigator who goes around debunking magical phenomena as mundane activity.
 Since he's in the same verse as The Spectre and The Phantom Stranger, it didn't really make sense and was retconned into being that Doctor Thirteen's very presence makes magic stop working.

-- Lord of The Rings - elves, ents, dwarves, orcs etc are fading away as "The Third Age of the world is ended, and the new age is begun"
+- The Lord of the Rings: Elves, ents, dwarves, orcs etc are fading away as "The Third Age of the world is ended, and the new age is begun"

 - In Stardust, all the fantasy elements of our world largely left for another world.
 There are points of contact between the two worlds, but even those are both becoming rarer and the times when people cross between become rarer as well.